Lin Ma Hang: Access

 Until 4 January 2016, the village was situated in the Frontier Closed Area and was therefore inaccessible to non-permit holders.

 Since 4 January 2016, the village was excluded from the Frontier Closed Area.
 Nonetheless, a portion of Lin Ma Hang Road, the access road to the village, between Wang Lek and Lin Ma Hang, still falls within the closed area.
 Therefore, permits are still required for anyone visiting the village by road to travel on this section of road.
 Green Minibus 59K from Sheung Shui Station operates to Lin Ma Hang.
-Passengers for Lin Ma Hang must have a closed area permit, or are required to alight at Wang Lek.
+Since early 2025 passengers using Green Minibus 59K do not require a permit when entering or leaving Lin Ma Hang.

 A path (rough and with short steep sections in parts) parallel to the road outside the closed area has been built to allow non-permit holders to access or leave the village on foot.

 The village may also be accessed by hiking down from Robin's Nest.

 International Bridge

-There is also a small bridge, called the "international bridge" (國際橋）that crosses into Mainland China to allow local villagers on both sides of the border to cross and farm lots.
+There is also a small bridge, called the "international bridge" (國際橋) that crosses into Mainland China to allow local villagers on both sides of the border to cross and farm lots.
 It is located just outside the gate from the village to Lin Ma Hang Road.
 People using the bridge must have a special "Cross Border Farming Permit".
 The Mainland border post can be seen from the gate.
+As of 2025 the bridge is abandoned.